Burning and Fire Prevention

 It is recommended that property owners keep the height of grass on their property to a maximum height of 10 centimetres for the duration of the fire danger season.

 Burning in the open

-As of the 1st July 2017, there was the introduction of the EPA Air Quality Policy in South Australia which relates to the burning of dry material in the open within the township residential areas.
+On 1st July 2017, the EPA introduced the EPA Air Quality Policy in South Australia which relates to the burning of dry material in the open within the township residential areas.
 These new laws aim to minimise the smoke impact on residents while keeping the air clean and the community safe.

 If a permit is issued for burning within the township residential area, burning can only be undertaken during the hours of 10am and 3pm, Monday to Saturday.
 No Burning is permitted on Sundays.

 Download and complete the permit application form, or collect a hard copy form from the Council Civic Centre situated at 1 Bay Road, Victor Harbor.